You’re doing well.

 Many people come to this work not because something is broken, but because the way they’re living has become harder to sustain.

-The roles are clear.
 The responsibilities are real.
+Others rely on you.
 And still, something about how things are operating no longer feels coherent.

 This work creates space to slow down and look carefully at what’s no longer working.